mooniak/abhaya-libre-font/README.md

 Abhaya Libre Font
 ==============

-Nidahas FM Abhaya - is the unicode compliant libre version of Pushpananda Ekanayakes's FM Abhaya font which was originally released in 1997.
+Abhaya Libre - is the unicode compliant, complete libre version of Pushpananda Ekanayakes's FM Abhaya font, with Tamil and Latin designed by Sol Matas.

-This font only contain the basic glyph set requierd for Sinhala rendering.
-Bandi Akuru(ligatures) and Touching clusters are not specifically designed.
-Using this font for Pali and Sanskrit texts is not advised.

 ## Repository Structure